ataipek35/DSA210-PROJECT/README.md

 - **Data Collection & Cleaning:**
   - Scrape/forum download of public posts.
   - Removal of personal IDs, usernames; anonymisation.
-  - Survey responses gathered via Google Forms/Typeform (anonymous).
+  - Survey responses gathered via Google Forms (anonymous).
 - **Exploratory Analysis:**
   - Summary statistics: playtime, spending distribution.
   - Text analysis: keyword counts, sentiment distribution, topic modelling for forum posts.
-- **Modeling (if applicable):**
+- **Modeling:**
-  - Compute a “risk score” from survey data (sum/average of Likert items).
+  - Compute a “risk score” from survey data using sum/average of results.
-  - Build a logistic regression/decision tree: high-risk vs. low-risk classification based on features (e.g., > 30 hrs/week, > €100/month spending, frequent “missed event” posts).
+  - Build a logistic decision tree: high-risk vs. low-risk classification based on features (e.g., > 30 hrs/week, > €100/month spending, frequent “missed event” posts).
 - **Visualization & Reporting:**
-  - Histograms, box-plots for survey metrics.
-  - Bar charts for keyword frequencies and sentiment.
-  - Feature importance plot for model.
+  - Charts and insights will be created with python to show trends in gaming habits and risk indicators.
+  - Findings will be summarized in tables and visual plots for clear interpretation.

 ---

 ## Expected Outcomes
 - Identification of a profile of MMORPG players at elevated risk (e.g., more than X hours/week + Y spending + high peer/guild pressure).
-- Insights from community discourse about how players express loss of control, FOMO, peer obligation.
+- Insights from community discourse about how players express loss of control.
 - A deliverable “risk-score” tool (prototype) and set of visualisations to support findings.

 ---